luhlitt/Skincare-Recommendation/README.md

 1. Identify the topics mentioned in the reviews.
 2. Perform sentiment analysis to derive user ratings inferred from sentiment scores.
 3. Model user and item interaction using a deep neural network.

+### Data Collection
+In this project, we selected three datasets to develop the skincare recommendation system.
+The primary dataset is user comments from Reddit.com (r/SkincareAddiction subreddit), the second dataset is a skincare ingredient dictionary scraped from a trusted database, and the third is a list of skincare product scraped from Boots.com.
+All three datasets were ethically sourced.

+### Data Pre-Processing
+Transforming text in natural language format to numeric representations is a critical component of the proposed methodology.

+### Algorithms performed
+1. Matrix Factorisation
+1. Neural Collaborative Filtering

+Neural Collaborative Filtering + Topics
+Neural Collaborative Filtering + Reviews